giovannitakeshisesta/South-Park-The-Game/readme.md

 ## The Player
 <img src="/assets/imgs/readme_img/cartman.png" width="400" height="200">

-The Player class has 4 animations : stand still, moving left or right, falling.
+The Player class has 4 animations : standing still, moving left or right, falling.

 When a direction key is pressed, we pass to the animation() function 3 arguments:
-- the line of the spritesheet,
+- the line of the sprite sheet,
 - the starting frame,
 - the ending frame.